 Students can benefit from executive functions coaching if parents or teachers notice stalled and slowed performance at school, issues completing tasks independently, struggles connecting with other students and forging solid connections, and the inability to recall and communicate information in a logical sequence.
-Often, students with ADHD, learning differences, or those experiencing anxiety or depression are candidates for executive functions coaching.
+Often, students with ADHD,a learning disability, or those experiencing anxiety or depression are candidates for an executive functioning coach.
 Students who may be experiencing particularly challenging life events may also suffer from reduced executive functioning skills.

-Executive Functions Coaching works best when paired with a student’s overarching goals.
+Executive functions coaching works best when paired with a student’s overarching goals.
 Below is the case study of Raymond, a student struggling with confidence, self-image, and motivation.
-We outline our methods and how Executive Functions Coaching alongside our other services helped him take on his goals.
+We outline our methods and how executive functioning skills and coaching, alongside our other services, helped him take on his goals.